plandes/util/README.md

     harness.run().result
 ```

-See the [full example] for the full example.
+See the [full example] that demonstrates more complex command line handling.

 ## Template